we-shall/puller/README.md

 # puller

-A bot to scrape data from different websites
+A python script to scrape a website